Hansom cab: Design

-The cab, a type of fly, sat two passengers (three if they squeezed in) and a driver who sat on a sprung seat behind the vehicle.
-The passengers could give their instructions to the driver through a trap door near the rear of the roof.
-They could pay the driver through the hatch, and he would then operate a lever to release the doors so that they could alight.
-In some cabs, the driver could operate a device that balanced the cab and reduced strain on the horse.
-The passengers were protected from the elements by the cab and by folding wooden doors that enclosed their feet and legs and thus protected their clothes from splashing mud.
+The vehicle seats two passengers while the driver sits on a seat behind the vehicle.
+Passengers can give instructions to the driver, or pay, through a hatch in the roof.
+The driver could operate a lever to release the doors so that passengers could alight.
+In some designs, the driver could operate a device that balanced the cab and reduced strain on the horse.
+The passengers were protected from the elements by folding wooden doors that enclosed their feet and legs and thus protected their clothes from splashing mud.
 Later versions also had an up-and-over glass window above the doors to complete the enclosure of the passengers.
-Additionally, a curved fender mounted forward of the doors protected passengers from the stones thrown up by the hooves of the horse.
+Additionally, a curved fender mounted forward of the doors protected passengers from stones thrown up by the hooves of the horse.

 Its main features were low-slung bodywork, high wheels and a rearward driving seat — the latter not at first evident.
 The purpose of its design was to combine speed with safety, having a low centre of gravity, essential for safe cornering and overtaking.
 Wheels were originally 7'6" in diameter, later becoming much smaller although still large in proportion.
 The dashboard was curved at the rear of the shafts, bringing the hind-quarters of the horse fairly near the vehicle, for better control.
 There would be room for two passengers facing forward, on a single cross-seat, their legs protected by knee flaps.

+Some of the earlier cab designs before the hansoms had passengers entering and exiting from the rear, and drivers in the front, some high on the roof.
+The flaw in the early designs was that it was too common for passengers to 'bilk' the driver (leave without paying), and the high front seat was dangerous because any sudden tipping—a quick stop, a horse stumbling, a wheel breaking—would pitch the driver from on high to the street below, occasionally killing the driver.
+The Hansom design of placing the driver in the rear and passengers entering and exiting from the front reduced both bilking and driver injuries.

+A description by an 1884 amateur cabbie's viewpoint:

+The roof shines before you like a great, wet house-top, and, as to the horse, of which you can see no more than the head and a few inches of neck, its distance is quiet startling.
+The wheels cannot be seen, so the difficulty of estimating the width of the spaces that you dare drive through is very considerable; there is a feeling of slippery insecurity about the legs too; so that, beyond the danger of being flung right over the whole thing – as cabbies often are in falls and collisions – it does not seem at all impossible to slide out sideways.